-- The feedback received by EFRAG highlighted diverging views on whether the ECL can be measured on a collective basis for the financial assets in Stage 1 for which SICR is evaluated on an individual basis. - 100 IFRS 9 does not require an entity to measure ECL individually for each risk exposure.
-However, it states that if an entity does not have reasonable and supportable information that is available without undue cost or effort to measure lifetime ECLs on an individual basis, then it recognises lifetime expected credit losses on a collective basis. - 101 Some consider that the concept of 'undue cost and effort' allows to measure ECL on a collective basis, despite the fact the SICR is measured on individual basis, while others are of the view that 12-month ECL, being a part of lifetime ECL (IFRS 9, paragraph B5.5.43) should also be measured on individual basis, if SICR was evaluated on an individual basis.
+- 100 The feedback received by EFRAG highlighted diverging views on whether the ECL can be measured on a collective basis for the financial assets in Stage 1 for which SICR is evaluated on an individual basis. - 101 Paragraph B5.5.4 states that "In some circumstances an entity does not have reasonable and supportable information that is available without undue cost or effort to measure lifetime ECLs on an individual instrument basis.
+In that case lifetime ECL shall be recognised on a collective basis that considers comprehensive credit risk information". - 102 EFRAG notes that some consider that the concept of 'undue cost and effort' allows measuring both lifetime and 12-month ECL on a collective basis, despite the fact the SICR is identified on an individual basis.
+Others are of the view that 12-month ECL, being a part of lifetime ECL (IFRS 9, paragraph B5.5.43) should also be measured on an individual basis, if SICR is evaluated - 103 EFRAG further notes that in practice, when calculating ECL which is often done for each individual exposure - that the PD and LGD often contain collective elements.
+The PD and LGD are then based on e.g. the type of lender, geography, etc. This may especially be the case for retail exposures.
+In this sense the assessment in itself represents a mix of individual and collective elements.
+Therefore, clarification of the interaction of individual and collective assessments of SICR, ECL measurement and whether they should be linked would be useful.